ozibopatricia/MS-EXCEL-PROJ/README.md

 # Data visualization
 1. column chart to represent the total sales by quarters
-2. line chart to represent the products sold by month
+2. line chart to represent the products sold by monthp
 3. bar chart to represent total profit by segment
 4. column to represent sum of discount by month
 5. pie chart to represent sales by region